 Formulation of the Principle

 An Austrian physicist named Wolfgang Pauli formulated the principle in the year 1925.
-With this principle, he basically described the behavior of the electrons.
+With this principle, he basically described the behaviour of the electrons.
 Later in the year 1940, he expanded on the principle to cover all fermions under his spin-statistics theorem.
 Meanwhile, fermions that are described by the principle include elementary particles such as quarks, electrons, neutrinos, and baryons.

-Wolfgang Pauli was also awarded the Nobel prize in the year 1945 for the discovery of the principle and his overall contribution in the field of quantum mechanics.
+Wolfgang Pauli was also awarded the Nobel prize in the year 1945 for the discovery of the Pauli exclusion principle and his overall contribution in the field of quantum mechanics.
 He was even nominated by Albert Einstein for the award.

 Pauli Exclusion Principle in Chemistry

 In chemistry, the law is mainly used to explain or determine the electron shell structure of atoms and predict which atoms are likely to donate electrons.
 How does the principle work or where does it apply?
 Well, if we look at the atoms whenever it gains a new electron or electrons it usually moves to the lowest energy state or it shifts to the outermost shell.
 If the state has one electron then it can either be spin-up or spin down.
 Now, if we consider the Pauli exclusion principle if there are two electrons in a state, then each of the electrons will have spin-up or spin down-state but not the same.

 Their spin moments will also be different.
 One will be ms = -1/2 and the other will be +1/2.
 If we draw a diagram then the subshell of the helium atom will be represented with 1 “up” electron and 1 “down” electron.
 In essence, 1s subshell will consist of two electrons, which have opposite spins.